pdjr-build/firmware-factory/modules/thrmod/README.md

 Figure 1 illustrates the appearance of the module with the cover in place and with the cover removed.

-The top cover includes the NMEA bus connector (1) and PWR and LOCK status LEDs (2).
+The top cover includes the NMEA bus connector (1) and the PWR status LED (2).
 The cover is penetrated by two cable glands (3) which allow passage switch or relay connector cables.